Why you can trust Tom's Guide

 Zoho Vault is really worthwhile only for its inexpensive group plans.

 The mobile apps' primary screens will show you a complete list of your secrets, which you can view or edit as needed.
 Not all of the category filters from the website interface are available, which feels like an odd omission, but you can still filter by favorites or shared items.
 Chambers are also accessible separately, which may be motivation enough for users to organize their secrets.

 The password generator is accessible in either the edit screen for each secret, or by tapping "Others" (another odd choice) in the main menu, which will then display Password Generator and Settings.

-Zoho Vault doesn't support the auto-fill features on iOS that many other password managers offer, but in Android, you can turn on Zoho Vault in the general accessibility settings in order to autofill passwords for other apps.
+Zoho Vault didn't support the auto-fill features on iOS that many other password managers offer, but the new overhaul promises to fix this omission.
+In Android, you can turn on Zoho Vault in the general accessibility settings in order to autofill passwords for other apps.
 Both iOS and Android support Zoho Vault's fingerprint login.

 Zoho Vault relies on the same AES-256-bit encryption that most password managers use.
 Your data is always encrypted on Zoho's servers or in transit to your device over SSL, and is decrypted only on your devices.
 Without your master password, it is virtually impossible for a hacker to do anything with your data.

 Zoho Vault supports 2FA through SMS text messages, phone calls or authentication apps such as Google Authenticator.
 All worked fine in my testing, and if you're on a multiuser plan, you can set 2FA requirements for users individually.
 Settings to adjust your 2FA parameters are available only in the website interface, but changes made there will apply to the mobile apps as well.